 Benefits of opening Demat account

-No hassles in keeping the shares in physical forms
+1) No worries in keeping the shares in physical forms

 One of the biggest advantages is that you should not be worried that your shares would be stolen or damaged.
 In the elctronic form shares are very safe.

 2) No odd lot issues, and shares even one share can be bought and sold

 You can buy and sell shares in lots of 1 in the electronic form.
 You cannot do that in the physical shares. how can you sell 1 share, when you have a certificate that shows 5 shares.